CRM & sales · 2026 comparison

 How Salesforce and ZoomInfo compare

 Salesforce built the CRM category and still owns enterprise mindshare.
 The per-seat pricing ($150 to $500 per seat per month) is fine for 100-seat sales orgs, brutal for SMBs.
-Wysera replaces the core CRM jobs (pipeline, deals, quotes, contracts, customer health) at $299 flat for 10 seats, and adds marketing and ops on the same bundle.
+Wysera replaces the core CRM jobs (pipeline, deals, quotes, contracts, customer health) at one flat price for 10 seats, and adds marketing and ops on the same bundle.

 ZoomInfo is the enterprise B2B contact database: hundreds of millions of contacts, technographic data, intent signals, org charts.
 It's the gold standard for enterprise prospecting and the price tag matches.
 OpsWyse plays a different role: capture the lead from any source (ZoomInfo, Apollo, inbound), score it, and run the deal motion with Wyse drafting outreach tied to deal stage.